 Given the baseline data on which side of moral action should we be?

 Should we not work hard towards stopping these trends and refining the data for further analysis?
 Should we not try and prevent genocide?
 What if our estimates are wrong and which side of wrong is right?

-Being wrong now or later?
+Which is better – being wrong now or being wrong later?